Blog

 Cobalt-Chromium: Benefits and Unique Risks

 Cobalt-chromium alloys have been a trusted choice in hip replacements for decades, thanks to their strength and long-lasting nature.
-They excel in weight-bearing implants, especially in trauma cases like neck of femur fractures.
-When paired with bone cement, they provide immediate and reliable fixation—crucial for patients with fractures or cancer affecting the bone.
+They excel in weight-bearing implants.
+When paired with other fixation methods, they provide immediate and reliable fixation.

 Free non-medical discussion